-- 1. No later than source activation, all source meters, distribution meters, meters measuring water consuming processes, and any transfer meters and data loggers shall be installed. - 2.
-Upon source activation, source meters and any other meters measuring water consuming processes prior to distribution shall be read monthly, no sooner than 27 days and no later than 33 days from the last meter reading. - 3.
+No later than source activation, all source meters, distribution meters, meters measuring water used for irrigation, meters measuring water consuming processes, and any transfer meters and data loggers shall be installed.
+Water Conservation Plan and Waiver Approval Auburn - Auburn Heights May 27, 2021 Page 2 of 3

+- 2. Upon source activation, source meters and any other meters measuring water consuming processes prior to distribution shall be read monthly, no sooner than 27 days and no later than 33 days from the last meter reading. - 3.
 All meters shall be installed per the manufacturer's instructions or American Water Works Association standards. - 4.
-Upon source activation, all meters shall be tested and maintained based on the schedule proposed in the WCP. - 5.
+Upon source activation, all meters shall be tested and maintained based on the schedule proposed in the WCP - 5.
 Upon source activation, a leak detection and repair program shall be implemented in accordance with the WCP, including twice-yearly night flow analyses. - 6.
 Leaks shall be repaired within 60 days of discovery. - 7.
 From the date of this approval, all new non-metallic pipes installed in the system shall be outfitted with detectable tracer tape or detectable tracer wire, or be GPS located and maintained in a GIS system. - 8.
 Upon source activation, a water conservation outreach and education program shall be implemented in accordance with the WCP, including the distribution of water efficiency outreach materials twice a year. - 9.
-All water used for irrigation will be regulated with smart controllers with rain and weather sensors.
-The smart controllers will be regulated by the landscaper for the HOA and will be locked to limit access.
-The system's operator will monitor system water usage increases due to lawn irrigation to assure that the system usage does not exceed the well's permitted production volume. - 10.
+All water used for irrigation shall be regulated with smart controllers with rain and weather sensors.
+The smart controllers shall be regulated by the landscaper for the HOA and shall be locked to limit access. - 10.
 Upon source activation, monthly source production volumes shall be reported to the DES Water Use Registration and Reporting Program on a quarterly basis.
-Upon source activation, DES will assign the system a Water Use Identification number and provide instructions for registering as a data provider and utilizing the DES OneStop reporting tool. - 11.
-Every three years from the date of this approval, a Water Conservation Plan Ongoing Compliance Reporting Form shall be submitted to DES documenting how the system has maintained compliance with the WCP.
+Upon source activation, DES will assign the system a Water Use Identification Number and provide instructions for registering as a data provider and utilizing the DES OneStop reporting tool. - 11.
+Every three years from the date of this approval, a Water Conservation Plan Ongoing ComplianceReporting Form shall be submitted to DES documenting how the system has maintained compliance with the WCP.
+The Water Conservation Plan Ongoing Compliance Reporting Form may be located by going to the Water Conservation page on the DES website (www.des.nh.gov).
 The following records shall be maintained by the water system to include with the report: - a.
 A leak log including the date a leak was discovered, the date a leak was repaired, the type of leak (ex. water main, service line, hydrant, valve), the approximate size of the leak (gpm), and the nearest address to the leak. - b.
-The title of water efficiency materials distributed and the date of distribution.
+The title of water efficiency materials distributed and the date of distribution. - c.
+Date of installation and replacement of all meters as well as testing and calibration records. - d.
+Data from biannual night flow analyses and a brief summary of the analyses. - 12.
+The waiver shall be valid for no more than four years from the date of this approval.
+Prior to the expiration of the waiver, a waiver request shall be sought in order to be considered an extension of the original waiver approval.

-Water Conservation Plan and Waiver Approval Hollis - Silver Lake Estates February 28, 2018 Page 3 of 3
+Water Conservation Plan and Waiver Approval Auburn - Auburn Heights May 27, 2021 Page 3 of 3